Home Family and home Gradina si gradina de legume How to grow an apple tree

 Glory to the winners

-By crossing the varieties Mackintosh and White filling, the variety Glory to the winners was obtained.
-Fruits ripen at the very beginning of autumn, and the harvested crop retains all its characteristics right up to mid-winter.
-The fruits of Slava to the winners are rather large, oblong with a greenish color and a red blush.
-These apples have an interesting pleasant aroma.
-They are going through the transportation perfectly.
-If you create ideal conditions for the apple tree and provide competent care, then the first fruits can be harvested in the second year.
+By crossing the varieties McIntosh and Belyi naliv, the variety Glory to the Winners was obtained.
+The fruits ripen at the very beginning of autumn, and the harvested crop retains all its characteristics right up to mid-winter.
+The fruits of Slav to the Winners are quite large, oblong with a greenish color and a red blush.
+These apples have an interesting, pleasant aroma.
+They handle transportation well.
+If you create ideal conditions for the apple tree and provide proper care, the first fruits can be harvested in the second year.
 Otherwise, everything is postponed to the fourth or fifth winter.
-It bears fruit abundantly and is very resistant to frost, but does not survive drought well.
+It bears fruit abundantly and is very frost-resistant, but does not survive drought well.

-Streyfling became the result of folk selection that came from the Baltic states.
+The result of folk selection that came from the Baltic states was Streifling.
 This apple tree has large yellow-green fruits with brown stripes.
 They can taste like raspberries, very juicy and sweet and sour.
-Harvested in early autumn and kept cool until the first month of winter.
+Harvest in early autumn and store cool until the first month of winter.
 Fruiting occurs on average in the eighth autumn.

 Winter varieties